vishuRizz/bubuy/README.md

 ### prize_pool.move
 The prize_pool.move smart contract is designed to manage the lottery system within Globuy, using Aptos’s randomness API to ensure a fair selection process.
 As the lottery contributions and associated wallet addresses are received from the payment.move contract, they are stored in a vector that tracks all participants.
 At the end of each lottery cycle, the contract uses the randomness API to generate a random number, which corresponds to an index in the participant vector, thereby selecting a winner.
 The total amount accumulated in the prize pool from the 1% contributions is then transferred to the winner’s wallet.
 After the winner is determined, the vector of participants and the prize pool are reset, ready for the next round of the lottery.

+## Process Flow

+Here’s a step-by-step guide to the purchasing process:

+1. Connect Wallet: Begin by connecting your cryptocurrency wallet to the Globuy platform.
+Make sure your wallet is compatible with the Aptos blockchain and has sufficient APT coins.

+2. Select Bandcamp: Once your wallet is connected, navigate to the Bandcamp section on Globuy where various digital products are available for purchase.

+3. Select a Product: Browse through the available products and choose the one you wish to purchase.
+For example, you can select a product like "Yacht."

+4. Click on Buy Now and Make a Payment: After selecting your desired product, click on the "Buy Now" button to proceed with the payment.
+The payment will be processed through your connected wallet.
+Ensure that you have enough APT coins in your wallet to complete the transaction.

+5. Transaction Completion: The APT coins required for the purchase will be sent to the vendor account with the address 0xd7cc5f1b18f120b0864c2d3c64359adf8f55db9727c5bab969435d1dd4104bc7, which is managed by our platform